-You never have to carry too much cash in New York, and while the city's pretty safe, it's best not to overstuff your wallet (although always make sure you have at least \$20 in taxi fare on hand).
+You never have to carry too much cash in New York, and while the city's pretty safe, it's best not to overstuff your wallet (although always make sure you have at least \$20 for a taxi on hand).

 In most Manhattan neighborhoods, you can find a bank with ATMs (automated teller machines) every couple of blocks.
-The only places you may have some difficulty are in more far-flung neighborhoods, like the far East Village or far uptown in Harlem.
+Even in neighborhoods that aren't well served by banks, most delis and bodegas have ATMs (which usually tack on a service charge in addition to any fees your own bank charges).